frc1675/brownbook/contributing/github-guide.md

 ![Stage all changes](./images/stage-all-changes.PNG)

 After staging your changes, write a brief descriptive message in the text box above the Commit button.
-Click the Commit button to **commit** all **staged** changes.
+Click the Commit button to **commit** all staged changes.
 Each commit is a set of changes that can easily be reversed or applied to another repository.

 ![Commit](./images/commit.PNG)

 After your commit is complete, there is one more step.
 We must **push** all outstanding commits up to your brownbook repository so that they are available for everyone to see.
-The commit button has changed and will **push** when clicked.
+The commit button has changed and will push when clicked.

 ![Push](./images/push.PNG)

-You can also use the menu to **Push** your commit(s).
+You can also use the menu to push your commit(s).

 ![Push](./images/push2.PNG)